 The inside of FINCH!
 White labels are for other subsystems’ components, and orange labels are structures designed by Mechanical to hold FINCH together.

 The mechanical team has a new task!
-We have been given an antenna (50 x 50 mm), and we have to mount it onto a panel (100 x 100 mm) which is already mounted somewhere in FINCH.
+We have been given an antenna (50 mm in diameter), and we have to mount it onto a panel (100 x 100 mm) which is already mounted somewhere in FINCH.
 Both of these parts are shown below, and we are not allowed to modify them.

 Your task is to design a structure to securely mount the antenna onto the panel.